lukeDeanDev/AzureLogSpelunker/README.md

 ## Installation

+#Source
 Clone this repository with a git client.
 Run msbuild in the root of the project.
 NuGet should fetch all dependencies.
 AzureLogSpelunker.exe is the executable.

+#Binary
+If you don't want to build this yourself, there are binary installers in the Releases directory.
+* You'll still need to procure a compatible version of the .NET framework yourself.
+* It's a per-user installation, so administrative privileges are unnecessary.
+* The uninstaller does not remove your configuration settings.

 ## Configuration